Packing d-dimensional balls into a d+1-dimensional container

+For example, the special case of $d=2$ is about packing 2-dimensional unit disks in $\Reals^3$, while for $d=1$ we talk about packing unit segments in the plane.
+It is clear that the optimal values of \packAA, \packB and \packC are monotonically decreasing.

-We will approximately solve \pack by arranging subsets of disks such that their centers lie on a line and they are packed as densely as possible.
-Let $O$ be a given ordering of a set of unit-radius disks, and let~$s\in\mathbb{R}^3$ be a vector.
+We will approximately solve these packing problems by arranging subsets of hyperdisks such that their centers lie on a line and they are packed as densely as possible.
+Let $O$ be a given ordering of a set of hyperdisks, and let~$s\in\Reals^{d+1}$ be a vector.
 We define the \emph{length} of~$O$ with respect to direction~$s$ as follows: let~$\ell$ be a line with direction vector~$s$.
-Place the disks such that their centers lie on~$\ell$ and appear in the ordering~$O$ when traversing the line in direction~$s$, and such that two consecutive disks touch but do not overlap.
-Then the \emph{the length of the ordering} $O$ with respect to $s$ is the distance from the center of the first disk to the center of the last disk.
-Figure~\ref{fig:example-stab-2D} illustrates the definition in two dimensions, where the disks are line segments of length~two.
+Place the hyperdisks such that their centers lie on~$\ell$ and appear in the ordering~$O$ when traversing the line in direction~$s$, and such that two consecutive hyperdisks touch but do not overlap.
+Then the \emph{length of the ordering}~$O$ with respect to~$s$ is the distance from the center of the first hyperdisk to the center of the last hyperdisk.
+Figure~\ref{fig:example-stab-2D} illustrates the definition for~$d=1$, where the hyperdisks are line segments.